sergei-mironov/litrepl/README.md

 #### Vim, Executing Shell Commands

-Thanks to IPython features, we can use exclamation to run shell commands directly from Python code sections.
+LitRepl doesn't support a shell interpreter at the moment.
+However, with IPython features, we can run shell commands directly from Python code sections using an exclamation mark.

 ~~~~ markdown
 ``` python